Every spring, the Div-Free Bell clangs jubilantly from Hampshire’s campus for days and weeks on end.

 Once it was up, Frank returned to campus to ring it as well.

-Over the course of 35 years, it has become the College’s most practiced tradition, even more so than Halloween.
+Over the course of 35 years, it has become the College’s most practiced tradition.
 Students plan their own bell-ringing to their liking: an intimate event, with one or a few loved ones and faculty committee members; a large party with lots of friends; naked in the dark of night and posting a photo to social media; a gathering with family during Commencement weekend.
 Some students bring food and bubbly or other spirits.

 In 2003, when the original bell developed a crack, students raised funds matched by a College disbursement to replace it with a new, larger one, which was installed in April 2004.